microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## CONGRATULATIONS

 You have completed Lab B4 - Secure your custom engine agent using authentication!
-If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab04-Authentication-SSO/CareerGenie).
+If you want explore further, the source code of this lab is available in the [Copilot Developer Camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab04-Authentication-SSO/CareerGenie).

 You can now proceed to Lab B5 - Add actions to handle complex tasks.
 Select Next.